PRE Breeding Approval – GRADING Stallions & Mares

 The Annual Grading in the UK has historically taken place in the last week of May and has been located in several venues but in 2017 we CHANGED the format of the UK Grading, and it was a great success.
 This year, 2018 we will follow the same format with just ONE Venue in the Centre of the UK holding THREE Days of Grading Evaluations on the 20th, 21st & 22nd AUGUST 2018.
 The central Venue will allow more horses to be Graded each day.

-Applications for the 2018 Grading will open in mid-January as soon as the new documents are prepared, and there will be the usual sliding scale of fees with the cost going up per horses after 30th JUNE 2018.
+Applications for the 2018 Grading are now open.
+There is the usual sliding scale of fees with the cost going up per horse after 30th JUNE 2018.

 Applications after the 30th June 2018 may be accepted on a case by case assessment and are charged at a higher fee.

-NEW FAULTS ADDED TO TO THE DISQUALIFYING FAULTS & THE VERY SERIOUS/ SERIOUS FAULTS LISTS
+NEW DISQUALIFYING FAULTS & VERY SERIOUS/ SERIOUS FAULTS.

-APRIL 2017 – A NEW PRE BREED STANDARD HAS BEEN PUBLISHED by the Spanish Government.
+APRIL 2017 – A NEW PRE BREED STANDARD WAS PUBLISHED by the Spanish Government.
 It has increased the seriousness of many faults, and added some new ones.
-We have amended this page of Grading Criteria with the new information available from the new PRE Breed Standard, but the information below must be taken as a Guidline and not Definitive.
+Currently we don’t have the 2018 Grading Assessment document so this Grading Criteria document is based on the 2017 Grading Certificate plus amendments added from the November 2018 International Studbooks meeting at SICAB.
+The information below must be taken as a Guideline and not Definitive.

-Melanomas in the perineum have been added as a SERIOUS FAULT
+Melanomas in the Perineum are a SERIOUS FAULT

-WHITE MARKINGS & BLUE EYES – Breeders, and Buyers of youngstock intended for Breeding, please TAKE NOTE that the majority of these New Faults relate to the longer WHITE Leg Markings found on some PREs (see details below) which are currently being marketed by some Spanish Studs as highly desirable, but a PRE with 4 long White Stockings will FAIL the Basic Grading under the new criteria.
+WHITE MARKINGS & BLUE EYES – Breeders & Buyers of youngstock intended for Breeding, please TAKE NOTE that the majority of these New Faults relate to the longer WHITE Leg Markings found on some PREs still being marketed by some Spanish Studs as highly desirable, but a PRE with 1 long White Stocking Over most of the Knee or the Hock joint will FAIL the Basic Grading under the new criteria.

-BLUE EYES that are NOT associated with a Cream Dilution will now be classed as A DISQUALIFYING FAULT, also EYES of two Different Colours.
+BLUE EYES that are NOT associated with a Cream Dilution will now be classed as A DISQUALIFYING FAULT, also EYES of two Different Colours eg one blue and one brown.

 PREPARING YOUR HORSE FOR GRADING